 A DUI lawyer in Belleville, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
-If you or your loved one were recently arrested for DUI in Belleville, IL, you need to take fast, decisive steps.
-DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.
+If you or someone you care about has been arrested for DUI in Belleville, IL, immediate action is critical.
+The penalties for a DUI in Illinois are severe — they can threaten your freedom, your ability to drive, and your long-term future.

-Combs Waterkotte’s Belleville, IL criminal defense lawyers can step in immediately to protect you and begin building your defense.
-Reach out to us at (314) 900-HELP or submit our contact form now for a free and confidential case review.
+Combs Waterkotte’s Belleville, IL criminal defense lawyers are ready to step in immediately to fight for you.
+Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.

 What You’ll Learn on This Page